THEKEY Trading Up 1.3% Over Last 7 Days (TKY)

 - Columbus (CBS) traded down 36.6% against the dollar and now trades at $0.0000 or 0.00000000 BTC.

 THEKEY (CRYPTO:TKY) is a coin.
 It launched on January 28th, 2018.
 THEKEY’s total supply is 9,795,844,687 coins and its circulating supply is 6,210,789,109 coins.
+The official website for THEKEY is www.thekey.vip.
+THEKEY’s official Twitter account is @thekeyvip and its Facebook page is accessible here.
 The Reddit community for THEKEY is /r/THEKEYOFFICIAL and the currency’s Github account can be viewed here.
-THEKEY’s official website is www.thekey.vip.
-THEKEY’s official Twitter account is @thekeyvip and its Facebook page is accessible here.

 THEKEY Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as THEKEY directly using US dollars.
-Investors seeking to trade THEKEY should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+It is usually not presently possible to purchase alternative cryptocurrencies such as THEKEY directly using U.S. dollars.
+Investors seeking to acquire THEKEY should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase THEKEY using one of the aforementioned exchanges.

 Receive News & Updates for THEKEY Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for THEKEY and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.